 Mrs. Martin rolled her eyes, looking singularly unimpressed.
 “Good for you.
 I hope you like it.”

 Violetta pressed on.
 “I rent rooms to several men, including—”

 “Well,” interrupted Mrs. Martin.
 “There’s your problem, right there.
 I have no idea what cockamamie story you’re about to tell me, but don’t rent rooms to men.
-They get drunk, set things afire, piss in the corner, and who knows what else?
+They get drunk, piss in the corner, and who knows what else?
 If you’d desist in that one thing, I’m certain your life would improve immensely.
 There.
 Problem solved.
 Are we finished?”

 In Violetta’s forty-seven years managing Mr. Toggert’s rooming houses, men had done every single one of those things.
 Monthly.
 She fixed her face in a smile.
-“Allow me to finish.
+“Allow me to explain.
 One of the men who has taken a set of rooms in my house is Robert Cappish.”

-The look on Mrs. Martin’s face changed from annoyed to… Something far worse.
+The look on Mrs. Martin’s face changed from annoyed to something far worse.
 Her nose wrinkled.
 Her eyes rolled.
 She looked upward and shook her head.

 “Well,” she said after a moment.
 “That’s an even worse problem.
 You have my sincerest condolences on your lack of intelligence in letting rooms to what has to be the worst specimen of humanity on the planet.
 We do not use that name around here, I am sorry to say.
 If you must refer to him, you may call him the ‘Terrible Nephew.’”

 Violetta had not wanted to lease the room to him at all.
 She had wanted him tossed out years ago.
 Mr. Toggert had insisted.
 “He has not paid a penny in twenty-seven months.”